Bootcamp2025-Pega/instructions/README.md

 Once the pipeline will pass, merge the PR (`Merge pull request` button).

-Now, every time a tag is created, a workflow will be started that will deploy the tag version to production.
+Every time a tag is created, a workflow will be started that will deploy the tag version to production.
+Once the deployment.yaml workflow is completed, we can access the production application using the link `https://<project name>.vercel.app`